docsforadobe/after-effects-scripting-guide/docs/other/viewoptions.md

 #### Description

-The state of the Fast Previews menuThis is a read/write attribute using an enumerated value:
+The state of the Fast Previews menu.
+This is a read/write attribute using an enumerated value:

 !!! warning
     If you try to get or set the attribute's value in the Layer or Footage panel, you'll get an error message.